Course Handout - From Frontal Lobe Syndrome to Dysexecutive Syndrome

 lobe.
-In normal subjects, the authors see this as setting up a dynamic forces.
-When the frontal lobes are damaged, however, the inhibition stops, leaving the parietal lobe accordingly oversensitive to external stimuli. external stimuli.
+In normal subjects, the authors see this as setting up a dynamic between these two forces.
+When the frontal lobes are damaged, however, the inhibition stops, leaving the parietal lobe accordingly oversensitive to external stimuli.
 Because the patient's behaviour is more controlled by controlled by external rather than internal factors, Lhermitte calls this "Environmental